AbdelazizMaher/Embedded_Linux/Embedded_Linux/05_Kernel/README.md

 # To indentify your kernel version
 cd linux[version]

+# Removes all the temporary folder, object files, images generated during the previous build.Also deletes the .config file if created previously
+make ARCH=arm distclean​

-# #configure the kernel to vexpress default configuration
+# configure the kernel to vexpress default configuration
 make vexpress_defconfig ARCH=arm CROSS_COMPILE=<Path To the Compiler>/arm-cortexa9_neon-linux-musleabihf-

 #configure the kernel with more configuration if needed